 Only a medical practitioner can make a declaration in the prescribed form.
 A medical practitioner includes a General Practitioner (GP), physicians including paediatricians, psychiatrists and other specialists (i.e. surgeons, radiologists, gynaecologist etc).
 For a full list of medical practitioners who can provide a declaration, visit the Medical Board of Australia’s website.

-For more information on the requirements to make a declaration and to access printable versions of the declaration forms, visit the Domestic violence declaration webpage.
+Medical practitioners who want more information on the requirements to make a declaration should visit the Domestic violence declaration webpage.

 Challenging a domestic violence termination